KS3 Curriculum

 ENGLISH

-A focus on building confident reading, writing and oracy skills underpins all topics taught in years 7-9 and the texts used to support this learning become increasing challenging as pupils move through these three years.
-Our aim is to equip our pupils to be confident in their use of language in different contexts and for different purposes.
+A focus on building confident reading, writing and oracy skills underpins all topics taught in years 7-9 and the texts used to support this learning become increasingly challenging as students move through these three years.
+Our aim is to equip our students to be confident in their use of language in different contexts and for different purposes.

 As we now have an integrated approach to teaching English language and literature at GCSE, we are building this approach into our Lower School teaching, particularly in year 9.